 They had to say goodbye to spontaneous holidays, romantic candlelight dinners, and sleep.
 With more mouths to feed now, they have had to be prudent with their savings, take fewer holidays, dine out less often, and spend less on toys for their children.
 Making so many lifestyle changes has not been easy.

-With four kids in tow now, you can imagine the amount of logistics that is involved in a simple trip out to the mall or zoo.
-And on regular days, there’s the routine of bringing the kids to and from school, CCA and enrichment classes, getting the groceries, and still ensuring that they have time for proper meals and homework.
+With four kids in tow now, you can imagine the number of logistics that are involved in a simple trip out to the mall or zoo.
+And on regular days, there is the routine of bringing the kids to and from school, CCA and enrichment classes, getting the groceries, and still ensuring that they have time for proper meals and homework.